ssec-jhu/dplutils/README.md

 ```

 In other execution systems, the worker might be started in a different manner,
-but the task definition could remain as-is, enabling easily swapping the
+but the task definition could remain as-is, enabling easy swapping of the
 execution environment depending on the situation.

-# Installation, Build, & Run instructions
+# Building and Development

 If you need to make modifications to the source code, follow the steps below to
 get the source and run tests.
 The process is simple and we use Tox to manage